buppyio/bpy/doc/bpy.1.md

 ## cp
 Copy a file or folder and update the specified ref

+## gc
+Run the garbage collector to reclaim unused space and merge small pack files

 ## get
 Download the contents of a bpy ref folder